 - 51.5% were related to prescription drugs

 Numbers like these are of grave concern in Orange County at both public and government levels.
-Gender and ethnicity also play a role in the trends as men abuse more alcohol than women, and Caucasian adults being at the top of the list, especially the 45-64 age group.
+Gender and ethnicity also play a role in the trends as men abuse more alcohol than women, and Caucasian adults are at the top of the list, especially the 45-64 age group.
 Oddly, those who are highly educated and financially stable drank more than those with low education and income.

 The Addiction Rate in Orange County By Drug Category